 Rising postage costs may have affected the ROI of direct mail.
 But as digital channels get so crowded, it gets harder for marketers to stand out from their competitors.
 As a result, direct mail returned to life again after its supposed death, as a channel that is less crowded and very effective.

-Read on this short overview of current trends that have impacted and will continue to shape the direct mail marketing, design, and printing technologies in the near future.
+Here is an overview of current direct mail trends that have impacted and will continue to shape the direct mail marketing, design, and printing technologies in the near future.

 1. Integration with Digital Channels

 In September 2017, Apple released a new system update for iOS11 that changed the way people scan a QR code, simply by flipping on their cameras.
 Since then, the QR code has regained its popularity and direct mail integration with digital channels has reached a new level.
 It became easier to drive highly targeted mobile recipients to digital activities: personalized URL pages, product pages, locations on maps, save the date apps or welcome videos.
 Direct mail and digital channels can work in tandem to get your message in front of prospects.

 How to put into practice: